Cost Push Inflation Definition

 A fall or left shift in Aggregate Supply is the cause of Cost-Push Inflation.
-This shift can occur from an increase in the cost of production or decrease in the volume of production.
+This shift can occur from an increase in the cost of production or a decrease in the volume of production.
 An increase in the Aggregate Demand curve causes Demand-Pull inflation.
 An interaction of cost-push inflation and demand-pull inflation results in the Wage Price Spiral.

 The wage-price spiral suggests that rising wages increase disposable income, thus raising the demand for goods and causing prices to rise.
 Rising prices cause demand for higher wages, which leads to higher production costs and further upward pressure on prices.

-Example of Cost-Push Inflation
+Cost-Push Inflation Example

 In early 1970s, the Organization of Petroleum Exporting Counties (OPEC) took steps to decrease global oil supply in order to boost price levels.
 This resulted in a supply shock and an increase in general prices, since oil is an important component of most production processes.
 Since there was no increase in demand, this rise in inflation can be attributed to Cost-Push Inflation.

 In the above diagram, we see a shift or decrease in the Aggregate Supply curve from AS1 to AS2, resulting in a lower Real GDP and higher prices (from P1 to P2).